Investigation & Analysis

 So what if it can be argued that the Quran forbids the use of Hadith and Sunnah as a source of religious and Islamic law?

-The Quran in multiple places states that it has all of the details and clarification of everything related to the practice of Islam:
+The Quran also guarantees that it has all of the details and clarification of everything needed for guidance and how to practice Islam:

-So according to the above verses, the Quran has all the detail of everything one needs to be guided and receive the mercy of God, without anything left out.
-That means information outside the Quran is not needed for one to practice Islam correctly, because all of the details and explanations are in the Quran itself.
+So according to the above verses (12:111, 6:114-115, 7:52, and 16:89), the Quran is complete and has all the details of everything one needs to be guided and receive the mercy of God, including for how to properly practice Islam, without anything left out.

 The Investigation Begins